Plan(T)Learn More! →

 Cortada Projects uses the power of art to engage the community in learning about and addressing important ecological concerns including climate change, sea-level rise, and biodiversity loss.
-University of Miami Professor of Practice and Artist
+By using art's elasticity to reach across disciplines, Cortada Projects aims to build community and transform citizens into stewards of the environment.

-Miami artist Xavier Cortada has dedicated his life to sounding the alarm on global climate change and urging his community to plan for a future with sea-level rise, stronger hurricanes, and saltwater intrusion.
+University of Miami Professor of Practice and artist Xavier Cortada has dedicated his life to sounding the alarm on global climate change and is urging his community to plan for a future with sea-level rise, stronger hurricanes, and saltwater intrusion.